Based on 14 reviews

 The classic Everest base camp trek in the Solukhumbu District of Nepal is safe to travel to.
 Our itinerary was designed by an expert who analyzed all the altitude and health risk factors.
 With enough days for acclimatization and only 5-6 hours of daily walking on average, you can easily accomplish the trek.

 In cases of difficulty, you will get first-aid treatment from the guide.
-And for an emergency, we will arrange a Helicopter Rescue if your insurance covers such a charge.
+In an emergency, we will arrange a Helicopter Rescue if your insurance covers the cost.
 In conclusion, the trek is very safe.

 Don’t Worry; We’ll Pick You Up!